wal-g/wal-g/docs/Greenplum.md

 * `WALG_FORCE_DELTA`

-To prevent WAL-G from falling back to a full backup if the delta backup fails
+To prevent WAL-G from falling back to a full backup if the delta backup fails.

 ### ``backup-fetch``